January 25th 2019

 Speaking of pores, cosmetic dermatologist Dr Sam Bunting declares blotting papers to be generally superior to mattifying powders from a skin health P.O.V too:

-“I tend to avoid powders and the finely milled particles can clog your pores.
+“I tend to avoid powders because the finely milled particles can clog your pores.
 If you want to reduce t-zone shine I recommend using blotting papers instead.”

 Nathalie seconds the skincare positives of blotting sheets: